e-Brochure

 A. The eligibility Criteria for PG-DBDA is Candidate holding any one of the following degrees

-Graduate in Engineering (10+2+4 or 10+3+3 years) in IT / Computer Science / Electronics / Telecommunications / Electrical / Instrumentation.
+Graduate in Engineering or Technology (10+2+4 or 10+3+3 years) in IT / Computer Science / Electronics / Telecommunications / Electrical / Instrumentation.
 OR

 • MSc/MS (10+2+3+2 years) in Computer Science, IT, Electronics with Mathematics in 10+2.OR